The wait for

+Stranger Things Season 3 may seem interminable, especially as the long summer days stretch on without a single new episode to sustain you.
+But don't get too down just yet!
+Whether you're craving 1980s nostalgia, science fiction, or ragtag friendships, there might be something that gives you the same sense of excitement that Stranger Things does.
+Try one of these 12 shows to fill your this summer.
+They might not be Stranger Things void exactly like the show, but they've got enough similarities to soothe you during that long, long wait.
 The popularity of Stranger Things relied on a lot of factors: it seemed to be the perfect storm of something old and new, infusing the classic qualities of childhood favorites with some fresh twists.
 It was impossible not to get attached to the talented cast of breakout stars (while rooting for the much-deserved renaissance of Winona Ryder) as their characters navigated a world that was familiar and unusual all at once.
 The government mystery and bizarre monsters are part of the appeal, but the show wouldn't be the same without the family and friendships at its heart.

 These shows are all unique in their own ways, but they've got just enough suspense and emotion to

 Stranger Things, but before they were winning over audiences with demo-dogs, they worked on a few episodes of Wayward Pines .
 This show is also about strange disappearances in a small town, which means it's on theme.
 It could be good to catch up on the Duffers' past projects, so give the show a shot if you have a Hulu subscription.
 Twin Peaks

 Twin Peaks.
 Things certainly get more surreal here than Hawkins, Indiana can ever dream of, but the show is a cult classic and really can't be missed.
 You can catch up on Netflix or Hulu and find new episodes awaiting you on Showtime.
 The X-Files

 Outcast.
 Created by The Walking Dead's Robert Kirkman, it explores one man's search for answers after a life of demon possession — like if Will Byers had never managed to shake the monster's hold on him after all.
 It has its differences, but could be the show for you.
 Channel Zero

 If the shadowy government agency operating out of Hawkins is especially intriguing to you, then the scientific geniuses inhabiting the town that gives

 Eureka its name might be similarly engaging.
 Its sheriff may make you miss Hawkins' chief of police a little less, too.
-Find Eureka on Amazon Prime.

-Roswell was a much beloved series when it first aired in the 90s, and it can also assuage your desire for a show about odd happenings in a little town.
+Find .
+Eureka on Amazon Prime Roswell Roswell was a much beloved series when it first aired in the 90s, and it can also assuage your desire for a show about odd happenings in a little town.
 It can keep you busy until Stranger Things, as well as prepare you for the upcoming reboot.
 Eerie, Indiana

 Eerie, Indiana aired on NBC for one season in the early 90s and it followed a young protagonist as he tried to get to the bottom of his own strange hometown.
 Revisiting an under-appreciated show from a couple of decades ago could be the perfect way to discover a new TV obsession.